ivanvgreiff/zk-fuzz-lab/oracles/rust_eq/README.md

 3. **Timing delta** (optional): `|native.elapsed_ms - sp1.elapsed_ms|`
    - Recorded for analysis
-   - Not a failure condition (ZKVMs are slower)
+   - Not a failure condition (zkVMs are slower)
    - Large deltas or TIMEOUT on one side are strong signals

 ## Output